ShaikAlKashifah/Student-Marks-Analyzer/README.md

 ## How the Application Works

-1. User enters student details in the input fields
+1. User enters Name, USN, and subject-wise marks
-2. On clicking "Add Student", data is validated and stored in memory
+2. Clicking **Add Student** validates and stores data in memory
-3. "Show All" displays all student records
+3. **Show Report** displays all student details with computed statistics
-4. "Search" retrieves student details by name or roll number
+4. **Search by USN** retrieves a specific student's report
-5. "Show Stats" computes average, maximum, and minimum marks
+5. **Delete by USN** removes a student record from the system

-All outputs are displayed dynamically within the GUI window.
+All results and reports are dynamically displayed in the output area of the GUI.

 ---